philmayes/hypercube-viewer/README.md

 * **Depth of perspective:** Controls the amount of perspective.
 The vanishing point is placed at this value times the screen width.
 * **Amount of ghosting:** As the hypercube is moved, the program can leave a ghost image that fades out.
 0 indicates no ghosting, and with 10, no fading takes place.
 * **Rotation per click:** The rotation in degrees per click.
 * **Resizing during rotation:** The program can resize the object during rotation.
 This gives the amount by which the object is scaled.
-The rotation is slower because of this. **Note** that when intermediate steps are shown, a fraction of the scaling takes place for every step, making it much slower.
+The rotation is slower because of this. <ins>Note</ins> that when intermediate steps are shown, a fraction of the scaling takes place for every step, making it much slower.
 When there are a large number of dimensions, the speed is even worse.
 This speed slowdown does not show in recorded videos.
+* **Opacity:** The opacity of the faces. <ins>Note</ins> that when the faces are translucent, drawing times are much slower.

 In Preferences, accessed through the menu, you can also change: